department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/charter.md

 * Tues on Slack
 * 30 min total

-3 Question Format:
- - What I did yesterday?
- - What will I do today?
+3 Question Format: What I did yesterday?
+What will I do today?
+Any impediments?
- - Any Blocker and Dependancies?

 **Sprint Planning**